Things to Do in the Golden Isles

 Jekyll Island, St. Simons Island, Brunswick, Sea Island & Little St. Simons Island

-Although Georgia's beaches are some of the biggest attractions for visitors to the Golden Isles, there are numerous other activities to enjoy during your stay in St. Simons Island, Jekyll Island, Sea Island, Little St. Simons Island or Brunswick.
+Although Georgia's beaches are some of the biggest attractions for visitors to the Golden Isles, there are numerous other activities and events to enjoy during your stay in St. Simons Island, Jekyll Island, Sea Island, Little St. Simons Island or Brunswick.
 The temperate climate and beautiful scenic backdrop provide ample opportunities to enjoy the outdoors.
 Quaint shopping boutiques, first-class dining experiences, unique attractions and historical tours of the islands and mainland provide one-of-a-kind experiences that will make your trip unforgettable.

 Looking for a family friendly travel destination?
 Jekyll island is full of great things to do.
 Head to the Georgia Sea Turtle Center to learn about the majestic creatures native to the area or cruise down the lazy river at Summer Waves Waterpark.
 Take a step back in time with other local attractions including the Jekyll Island Museum and Horton House, where you'll find the ruins of what was Georgia's first brewery.